uarc/core0-doc/src/instruction_reference/arithmetic.md

 `a -- (a >>> imm)`

 #### Immediate (WORD)
-As an immediate instruction, the initial opcode byte is followed by one octet.
+The initial opcode byte is followed by one octet.
 The octet is unsigned and represents the shift amount.

 #### Description
 `asri` shifts `a` by `imm` bits and sign extends the result.
 If `-1` is shifted right, it will continue to stay `-1`.